 4. Security Questions

-You can find security questions in longer high-paying surveys but slowly they are becoming prevalent in others as well.
+Mostly, they can be found in high-paying surveys, but slowly they are becoming prevalent in others as well.

 More Tips On How To Qualify For Surveys